Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 ## Pull Request Training Data Updates

-Create a pull request with updates to the training data to trigger the **SpeechTrainDataCICD** workflow that will train an initial model.
+Create a pull request with updates to the training data to trigger the **SpeechTrainDataCICD** workflow which will train an initial model.

+### Update Training Data

-The Custom Speech CI/CD workflow will run any time a pull request to master is merged that updates the data in the `testing` or `training` folder, which includes the following files:
+An initial Custom Speech model is created when training data is updated for the first time, which includes the following files taken from the [cognitive-services-speech-sdk repository](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/sampledata/customspeech/en-US):

 * **`training/related-text.txt`:** [Language, or sentences, data](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#related-text-data-for-training) is a type of [related text](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#related-text-data-for-training) that trains language models.
 * **`training/pronunciation.txt`:** [Pronunciation data](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#guidelines-to-create-a-pronunciation-file) is the second type of related text that also trains language models.
 It should be used in moderation to improve the recognition of words, phrases, and acronyms that are outside of a locale's typical vocabulary.
 * **`training/audio-and-trans.zip`:** This folder of [audio + human-labeled transcript data](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) is used in its entirety to train acoustic models.

-You may [exclude any or all training data](4-advanced-customization.md#Exclude-Training-Data), but testing data is required.

-This data was taken from the [cognitive-services-speech-sdk repository](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/sampledata/customspeech/en-US).

-### Update Training Data

-An initial Custom Speech model is created when training data is updated for the first time.
-So, to update the training data, navigate to the root of the repository and create a feature branch from master:
+To update the training data, navigate to the root of the repository and create a feature branch from master:

 ```bash
 git checkout -b initialSpeechModel